-All Federal financial aid applicants must complete and sign the Financial Aid Data and Title IV Authorization Form before being offered any Federal Financial Aid at ASUMH available from the Office of Scholarships and Financial Aid.
+All Federal financial aid applicants must complete and sign the Financial Aid Data and Title IV Authorization Form before being offered any Federal Financial Aid at ASUMH.
+This form is available from the Office of Scholarships and Financial Aid.

 All male students between the ages of 18 and 25 must register for Selective Service to be eligible for Financial Aid at www.sss.gov.
 In some instances, the student may be required to sign a statement relating to Selective Service registration and provide proof of such registration.
+Federal Financial Aid is only available for courses within the degree a student is currently seeking.